Preparing for Telephone and Online Interviews

-When your are preparing for a telephone interview with a potential a company, first do your research, make sure you have read the job description, visited the company website, that you have a good understanding of what they do, their values, where they are heading and even who their competitors are, this will massively increase your chances of success because it makes you look proactive and interested in the role.
+When you are preparing for a telephone interview with a potential company, make sure you have done your research and have read the job description.
+Also ensure you have visited the company website, and that you have a good understanding of what they do, their values, where they are heading and even who their competitors are.
+This will massively increase your chances of success because it makes you look proactive and interested in the role.
 Make sure you check the location for feasibility so that you don't waste your or the companies time.

 Find out beforehand if you are to call the employer or if they are going to call you.
 It sounds obvious, but you’ll be glad you checked.